Limited Liability Companies (LLC)

 Limited Liability Partnership (LLP)

-Amongst the three types of partnership business structures, LLPs are the most sophisticated and recent, combining the features of partnerships and companies, with its roots in the Limited Liability Partnership Act 2005.
-LLPs give owners the flexibility of operating a partnership while still enjoying the benefits that come with private limited companies.
+The most sophisticated and recent model among the three types of partnerships, LLPs combine the characteristics of partnerships and private limited company Singapore establishes under the Limited Liability Partnership Act 2005.
+LLPs provide owners with the flexibility of running a partnership and the benefits of a private limited company Singapore.

-A LLP is suitable for professional firms such as accounting firms, law firms, and architecture firms, where two or more professionals seek to establish a joint practice in a common field.
+LLPs are suitable for professional firms like accounting firms, law firms, and architecture firms, where two or more professionals are looking to establish a joint practice.

-It is strongly recommended that the partners enter into written agreements on how profits and managerial responsibilities are to be divided.
-As the process of such agreements is not straightforward, lawyers are generally required in drafting such agreements.
-Partners in a LLP are typically responsible for attracting and maintaining their own clients based on the individual partner’s niche area.
-However, it is important to note that an LLP requires at least two partners at all times; ultimately still being a partnership, and is not suited to businesses that carry trades rather than professions.
+It’s advisable for the partners to draft written agreements detailing the division of profits and managerial responsibilities.
+Since this process is not straightforward, lawyers are generally required.
+Each LLP partner is typically responsible for securing and maintaining their own clients based on their area of expertise.
+However, note that an LLP requires at least two partners at all times and is not suited for entities carrying trades rather than professions.

 Foreign Company Registration Options